-The Caviar Eggs Process
+The Caviar Eggs

 On the other hand, caviar eggs are taken from within the body of the fish.
 Thus, while the chicken lays its eggs, caviar fish eggs have not yet been laid.
 In order to get the eggs, the fish is killed in the process, either as the roe-containing ovaries are extracted, or as the fish is caught (with the roe being extracted after the fish dies.)

-Vegetarian Vs. Pescatarian
+Vegetarian vs. Pescatarian

 Part of the confusion around caviar and vegetarianism lies not only in the process of the eggs but in the definition of being vegetarian.
-There are several types of vegetarians out there, like flexitarian, pescatarian, vegetarian, and vegan.
+There are several types of vegetarians, like flexitarian, pescatarian, vegetarian, and vegan.
 For example, flexitarians may eat mostly vegetarian but sometimes indulge in meat or fish.
 Pescatarians typically avoid meat and animal flesh but eat fish and seafood (often for health reasons.)
 Vegetarians do not eat any meat or fish but do consume animal products like eggs and dairy.

 In this case, a pescatarian or flexitarian is more likely to engage in eating caviar.
 The various definitions of vegetarian are constantly being redefined and vary depending on the culture.
 It's important to ask people what they do and do not eat and what allergies they have because it is easy for these terms to be misunderstood.

 Although caviar is indeed not vegetarian, the good news for vegetarian gourmands is that there are plenty of vegetarian caviar substitutes available.
 Many of them are made from seaweed and algae for that "fishy" taste.
-For example, Kelp Caviar is made in Canada and comes in sturgeon, wasabi and salmon flavors.
+For example, Kelp Caviar is made in Canada and comes in sturgeon, wasabi, and salmon flavors.
 Cavi-Art is another vegetarian caviar that comes in various salmon and lumpfish flavors.